Aidkit Logo

 • HubSpot — provides marketing automation, email campaigns, and lead tracking.

-• Google Analytics — measures how people use our site so we can improve performance.
+• Google Analytics — measures how people use our Site so we can improve performance.

-• Google Search Console — tracks how our site appears in search results (does not set visitor cookies).
+• Google Search Console — tracks how our Site appears in search results (does not set visitor cookies).

 • Amazon Web Services (AWS) — hosts our services and keeps them running securely.

-Address validation:
+Address Validation

 • Smarty — verifies mailing addresses for accuracy.